 On Mondays and Wednesdays, I have online French class from 12:30 to 2pm.
 I quickly eat the salad I’d packed the night before and log in to class.
-Since these classes are offered by my employer, they’re free for me to attend.
-Normally in Geneva, I would have paid 400 to 500 francs per semester for twice-weekly French classes.
+These classes are free for me to attend, thanks to an arrangement through work.

 After an afternoon of meetings and emails, I scramble to leave the office at 5:30pm.
 The shops usually close by 7pm, so I need to hurry and get some food and essentials.
 When I get to the supermarket at 6pm, it’s quite busy.
 I imagine a lot of other people also missed their chance to get groceries on Saturday, since most businesses in Switzerland are closed on Sundays.
 My total comes out to 62 francs.

 By the time I get home, I have no energy to cook.
 I put some frozen food into the toaster oven and call it a day.

 Day 3: Tuesday